horstjens/ThePythonGameBook/readme.md

 I started the ThePythonGamebook project as an dokuwiki, but since 2021 I try to find a more 'pythonic' format for it.
 Currently experimenting with Sphinx.

+the old dokuwiki code and examples can be found inside the folder 'en'